zzonyo/trust-docs-test/source/index.html.md

 3. A brief description in writing of your market-making strategy

 # Changelog
+## 1.0.10 API Upgrade
+### 1、modify get Kline data interface:Added two request parameters “from” and “to”.
+Request parameter “from” stands for starting time and request parameter “to” stands for ending time.
+Data can be obtained for up to two consecutive years.
+Request parameter “size” was changed to non-mandatory.
+  -  /market/history/kline Get K-line data
+### 2、When getting information on order cancellation via get contracts Information interface, users can only query last 24-hour data.
+ -  /api/v1/contract_order_info Get Contracts Information

+### 3、When getting information on order cancellation via query history orders interface, users can only query last 24-hour data.
+- /api/v1/contract_hisorders

+### 4、When getting information on order cancellation via query order detail interface, users who type in parameters “created_at” and “order_type” can query last 90-day data, while users who don’t type in parameters “created_at” and “order_type” can only query last 24-hour data.
+- /api/v1/contract_order_detail

 ## 1.0.9 API Upgrade: Added API interface with trigger order function